 A good employer supports the health and well-being of their workers and has a strong duty of care to reduce safety risks in the workplace.
 One of the ways that you can do this is to run pre-employment medicals.
 We’ve briefly mentioned some of the advantages earlier in this post, but here are a few more that are worth mentioning:

 - You’re legally required: Some jobs have legal obligations that need to be met, such as the national standards for Commercial and Heavy Vehicle driving or the Queensland Coal Board medical, to name a few.
 Assessing certain risks will ensure your employee is not at increased risk of injury to themselves or others.

 - Reduces WorkCover claims: New employees have a significantly higher chance of sustaining a workplace injury, especially within their first few months onsite.
 Functional assessments are a great tool to assist you with job matching which in turn reduces the likelihood of a new employee sustaining an injury.
 This will help you avoid costs associated with WorkCover claims and absenteeism.

 - Risk management: This is a vital step to preventing injuries from occurring in the workplace.
 For example, if you know someone is suffering or has suffered from a back problem, hiring them to lift heavy loads daily will exacerbate the issue.
 By having an understanding of the risk that a particular job may pose to an employee, you are better equipped to make modifications and changes to the role.
 Alternatively, you may look at creating a more frequent job rotation or assigning the individual to a different area where the loads are lighter.

 Employ the right person, sooner

-In the hiring process, it’s important to take the time to assess each candidate’s functional health in order to manage their risk of injury in your workplace.
-Remember, it’s in your best interest and the interest of your potential employee to participate in a pre employment assessment to help save on time and costs associated with hiring the wrong person for the job.
+In the hiring process, it’s essential to take the time to assess each candidate’s functional health in order to manage their risk of injury in your workplace.
+Remember, it’s in your best interest and the interest of your potential employee to participate in a pre-employment assessment to help save on time and costs associated with hiring the wrong person for the job.